Electric flight training course nearing launch in British Columbia

 Mehanaz Yakub

-Newly-founded aviation tech company, Elibird Aero is launching the first all-electric, carbon-neutral flight training unit in Canada
+Newly founded aviation tech company, Elibird Aero aims to launch the first all-electric, carbon-neutral flight training unit in Canada

 Elibird Aero has ordered two eFlyer 2 aircraft from Colorado-based electric airplane manufacturer, Bye Aerospace.
 The eFlyer 2 is an all-electric airplane with two seats, used primarily for flight training.
 Photo: Bye Aerospace Twitter